 Dividends can be a good source of increasing retirement income.
 If you look at the dividend payout history for Coca-Cola you see the dividend has steadily increased since 1962.
 This would have provided a source of retirement income that would have increased over the years to help your income keep pace with inflation.

 To find stocks with a history of increasing dividends, look at the Dividend Aristocrats, which is a set of publicly traded stocks that have a history of consistently increasing their dividend payout.
 If you are a stock picker you can look for websites that pre-screen high dividend stocks for you.

-Caution: What you don't want to do is to screen for stocks solely based on dividends.
+What you don't want to do is to screen for stocks solely based on dividends.
 Often stocks have a high yield because the company is in trouble.
-The stock price may have dropped quite a bit and so when you look at the dividend yield based on the most recent dividend paid (which is always looking at the past) it will look high.
+The stock price may have dropped quite a bit and so when you look at the dividend yield based on the most recent dividend paid it will look high.
 A company can lower its dividend any time; which also results in the stock price dropping.
 Don't invest solely based on dividends.
 If you don't know how to screen for stocks, then stick with a fund that does the work for you.

 If you build a retirement income plan based solely on receiving dividends, make sure you know that your income and principal value can and will fluctuate, and in some years, it may go down.